-First work on an outline framework of the staff you would need including the number of employees you would need in each area of operations; kitchen staff, waitstaff and management staff.
+Work on an outline framework of the staff you would need including the number of employees you would need in each area of operations; kitchen staff, waitstaff, and management staff.
 You should also work out details of the recruitment procedure and job descriptions for each category of employee.

 Training the Staff

 Every restaurant should have a training manual in place for each category of employees.
-While it is important to provide training to all new employees it is equally important to organize ongoing programs on an ongoing basis.
-You can maintain service standardards at your restaurant by keeping your employees up to date with the latest guidelines for food preparation, healthy kitchen practices and smart waste management.
+While it is important to provide training to all new employees it is equally important to organize training programs on an ongoing basis.
+You can maintain service standards at your restaurant by keeping your employees up to date with the latest guidelines for food preparation, healthy kitchen practices, and smart waste management.

 While training your staff you should lay down structured guidelines on what you expect from them in terms of customer service.
-Make a list of all tasks that a server goes through in a day, for instance greeting guests, pre bussing tables, taking orders, making menu suggestions, serving food, taking orders by the phone and the like.
+Make a list of all tasks that a server goes through in a day, for instance greeting guests, pre bussing tables, taking orders, making menu suggestions, serving food, taking orders by the phone, and the like.
 Provide clear guidelines for each task in your training program.
-It is critical to train your front staff in dealing with customer complaints and queries, so ensure that lay adequate stress on this part of the training.
+It is critical to train your front staff in dealing with customer complaints and queries.

-While writing the business plan for a restaurant, you must include financials including balance sheet, cash flow statements, revenue projections and cost analysis.
+While writing the business plan for a restaurant, you must include financials including a balance sheet, cash flow statements, revenue projections, and cost analysis.
 This will help you to keep track of your cash flow and control expenses.

 a) Cash Flow Statement